Journalism

 JOUR 411 Media Chinese (Units: 3)

-Prerequisite: CHIN 401 or consent of instructor.
+Prerequisite: GE Area 1A/A2; or permission of the instructor.

 (This course is offered as CHIN 411, I R 413, and JOUR 411.
 Students may not repeat the course under an alternate prefix.)